By nature, human beings seek happiness and fulfillment in life.

 We all want a happy and comfortable life, and would ideally like to get it by working at our full potential.
 Think about it.
-If you are able to become what you have always dreamed of, and feel happy in the process, what more could you ask for from life?[Stoicism can be one of the ways to cut down your stress.
-Read how: 10 Easy, Effective Strategies To Beat Stress]
+If you can become what you have always dreamed of, and feel happy, what more could you ask for from this life?

 • • •